AcademyOfInteractiveEntertainment/aieBootstrap/README.md

-# AdvDipCodebase
+# aieBootstrap
-The base project code used for the Advanced Diploma of Professional Game Development.
+The base project code used for the Advanced Diploma of Professional Game Development to aid in graphical real-time applications.